 - WordPress – Awesome

-While it gets more in depth after you pick a host and platform, you really only need to understand the first three to get your blog up and running!
+While it gets more in-depth after you pick a host and platform, you really only need to understand the first three to get your blog up and running!
+Remember, your hosting company can provide technical support to help you along the way.

 Going with Go Daddy also meant one more account and password for me to remember, so I have already started the process of transferring this site's domain over to Bluehost.
 My memory is not so great.